Russia–United States relations: Influence on the Trump administrations

 The 2018 Helsinki summit.
 Putin gifts Trump a Telstar Mechta, the official match ball for the knockout stage of the 2018 FIFA World Cup.

 Shortly before the inauguration of President Trump, the Steele dossier was leaked to the public.
 Written by a private intelligence firm claiming to unearth a relationship between his presidential campaign and the Russian government, the report alleged that the Russians possessed kompromat on Trump which could be used to blackmail him.
 It suggested the Kremlin had promised the campaign that compromising information would not be released if the Administration cooperated.
 Though the report was met with skepticism, the relationship between Russian leadership and the incoming first Trump Administration became highly salient.
 Days later, Ynet, an Israeli online news site, reported that U.S. intelligence had advised Israeli intelligence officers to be cautious about sharing information with the incoming first Trump administration until the possibility of Russian influence over Trump had been fully investigated.
 Allegations of collusion between Trump associations and the Russian government continued to emerge well into his presidency.

 Various links between Trump associates and Russian officials have been documented and heavily scrutinized, most notably former National Security Advisor Michael Flynn's contacts with the Russian ambassador.
 Throughout his presidential tenure, Trump expressed both support and criticism of Russia's actions in Crimea, Syria, Ukraine, North Korea, Venezuela, election meddling, Skripal poisoning, and oil drilling in Russia.

+In spite of a halting of the FBI's efforts to corroborate the Steele dossier's allegations, some progress has been made, so the corroboration status of its allegations has changed with time as more information has come forth.
+Some allegations have been publicly corroborated, while some others are plausible but not specifically confirmed, and yet others are dubious in retrospect but not strictly disproven.
+(Note: The corroboration status of the Steele dossier's allegations has changed with time as more information has come forth.

+After a slow progression in the winter and spring of 2017, the FBI stopped all efforts to corroborate the dossier in May 2017 when Mueller's Special Counsel Office (SCO) took over the Russia investigation: